 - Knowledge: Educating ourselves!
 Read as many websites, books, and articles and get as many perspectives as you can.
 You’ll find the voices that speak to you during your recovery and that is crucial.

-- Non-Judgment: As I said previously, this is a place where there will be no judgment based on what anyone has been through or where anyone is in their journey.
+- Non-Judgment: This is a place where there will be no judgment based on what anyone has been through or where anyone is in their recovery journey.

 - Respect: Everyone’s story is valid.